vimich/vimich.github.io/README.md

 1. From your personal github account create a new public repository with the name www.your_github_username.github.io.

-2. Choose the last option by clicking `Import code` like shown below, and use the repository url https://github.com/acntech/workshop-github-actions.git.
+2. You should now see three options on how to set up your repository.
+Click on the option `Import code` and use the repository url https://github.com/acntech/workshop-github-actions.git.
 Click `Begin import`.

 Great, now we're ready to start!